KamiHateOmg/TwitchBooster/README.md

 > 9. Spam the leds on the keyboards (The caps lock, the scroll lock and the nums lock.)

 > 10. Change wallpaper

+> 11. Delete C: , D: , E: , etc...

+> 12. Auton inject in A LOT of folder if the person suceed to stop the virus (it will run at the start of the pc !)

 > **Note**
 > : I am adding more don't worry !